 The Early Years Writing Manual lists suggested picture books for each Step and includes examples of some books set out for students on the Story Graph.
 To access a complete list of the picture books suggested in the Early Years Writing Manual, become a member of Seven Steps Online.

-Jillian Mudford from Bellevue Hill Public School has embraced the power of picture books and created a very comprehensive list of titles with examples of how they utilise the Seven Steps.
+Jillian Mudford from Bellevue Hill Public School has embraced the power of picture books and created a very comprehensive list of titles with examples of how they demonstrate the Seven Steps in action.
 She has kindly allowed us to share this wonderful list.

 To access a list of this year’s shortlisted titles for ‘Book of the Year’ go to: The Children’s Book Council of Australia.